 Collaborate with WMS to ensure the incorporation of demand response and load participation in the Wholesale market including participation in the ERCOT annual demand response survey.

-Support ERCOT’s initiatives to develop retail processes for integrating or transitioning Load into ERCOT as needed.
+Support ERCOT’s initiatives to develop retail processes for integrating or transitioning large Load into ERCOT as needed.

 Explore and implement Retail Market enhancements, process improvements, cost efficiencies, and evaluate lessons learned from previous events.